arduino/help-center-content/content/Hardware Support/Generic/Reset-the-flash-memory-on-STM32H747-based-devices.md

 ## Use the partition scheme for Arduino PLC IDE (Legacy)

-This partition scheme is for Portenta Machine Control users that want to use the board with Arduino PLC IDE.
+This partition scheme is for **Portenta Machine Control** users that want to use the board with Arduino PLC IDE:

-### Portenta Machine Control

-If you are using a **Portenta Machine Control**, follow these steps:

 1. Download the following sketch: